MatheusCordeiroP/dinosaur-genetic-algorithm/README.md

 After doing that, you can see some folders, in the project, click in the folder "Scenes" and open the file "Sample Scene.unity", so you will open the main scene of the project.
 Feel free to create new scenes or edit this scene for test reasons.

-If you have any problem, feel free to contact me.
+If you have any problem, feel free to contact me at <a  href="mailto:matheuscordeirop@gmail.com" alt="Gmail" target="blank" >matheuscordeirop@gmail.com</a>.